Houston officials didn't order an evacuation due to Harvey's uncertainty

-In the wake of deadly Hurricane Harvey, Texas officials are defending their decision not to order a mandatory evacuation for millions of Houston-area residents.
+As another death was blamed on Hurricane Harvey on Monday, Texas officials defended their decision not to order a mandatory evacuation for millions of Houston-area residents.

+A 60-year-old woman in east Montgomery County, north of Houston, died when a tree fell on her while she slept, the sheriff's office said, raising the confirmed number of deaths to three as historic flooding and unrelenting rains continued to cripple the region.

+Texas Gov. Greg Abbott said at a news conference Monday that he had activated the entire 12,000-member Texas National Guard to help respond to recovery efforts in the disaster, which is potentially affecting more than 50 counties.

+The "biggest challenge, first, is making sure we get everyone to a safe place," Abbott told reporters before touring the coastal community of Rockport, where Harvey made landfall as a powerful Category 4 hurricane Friday.

-Mandatory evacuations were ordered for several counties along Texas’ gulf coast just hours before the then-Category 4 hurricane made landfall.
+Mandatory evacuations were ordered for several counties along Texas' Gulf coast just hours before the hurricane made landfall.

 But further inland, in cities like Houston, which is in Harris County, evacuation orders were never given.
-This is because of the uncertainty of the storm and the narrow window given to move millions of people, Harris County Judge Ed Emmett told the TODAY show.
+This is because of the uncertainty of the storm and the narrow window given to move millions of people, Harris County Judge Ed Emmett said on NBC's TODAY.

-Emmett is the chief executive officer of Harris County and coordinates four county commissioners while overseeing local government actions.
+Emmett, the chief executive officer of Harris County, coordinates four county commissioners while overseeing local government actions.

 Related: 'Cajun Navy' Rushes to Rescue Strangers From Harvey

-But that sentiment wasn't fully echoed in a press conference held by Texas Governor Greg Abbott, who said that residents needed to listen to their instincts, even if an order hadn’t been given by an official to evacuate.
+But that sentiment wasn't fully echoed by Abbott, who said at a news conference Friday, as the storm was bearing down, that residents needed to listen to their instincts, even if no official had given an order to evacuate.

-“Even if an evacuation order hasn’t been issued by your local official, if you’re in an area between Corpus Christi and Houston, you need to strongly consider evacuating.
-What you don’t know, and what nobody else knows right now, is the magnitude of flooding that will be coming,” Abbott said during a press conference on Friday.
+"Even if an evacuation order hasn't been issued by your local official, if you're in an area between Corpus Christi and Houston, you need to strongly consider evacuating.
+What you don't know, and what nobody else knows right now, is the magnitude of flooding that will be coming," Abbott said Friday.

 Abbott warned that if residents didn't leave, they could be putting themselves in harm's way.
 Voluntary evacuation orders have since been issued for small parts of the greater Houston area.

-Approximately 20 inches of rain fell on parts of Houston causing widespread flooding and more than 1,000 rescues have been performed due to the storm.

-Helicopters landed on highways in an attempt to get people out of the affected areas, while good Samaritans used kayaks and canoes to free people from the flooding.
+About 20 inches of rain fell on parts of Houston, causing widespread flooding, and more than 2,000 rescues have been performed.
+Helicopters landed on highways to get people out of the affected areas, while good Samaritans used kayaks and canoes to free people from the flooding.

 But Houston Mayor Sylvester Turner stood by his decision not to order the evacuation, saying it was impossible to put millions of people on the road.

-During a press conference on Sunday, Turner said he had no regrets about telling people to stay put.
+Turner said at a news conference on Sunday that he had no regrets about telling people to stay put.

 "One, if you can recall, there was a lot of conversation about the direction in which Hurricane Harvey was going to go," Turner said.
 "No one knew which direction it was going to go.
 So it's kind of difficult to send people away from danger when you don't know where the danger is.
 Number two, that kind of evacuation in a couple days — the logistics would have been crazy."